Selim I: Relations with Shah Ismail

-While marching into Persia in 1514, Selim's troops suffered from the scorched-earth tactics of Shah Ismail.
-The Sultan hoped to lure Ismail into an open battle before his troops starved to death, and began writing insulting letters to the Shah, accusing him of cowardice:
+While marching into the Safavid Empire in 1514, Selim's troops suffered from the scorched-earth tactics of Shah Ismail.
+The sultan hoped to lure Ismail into an open battle before his troops starved to death, and began writing insulting letters to the Shah, accusing him of cowardice:

 Ismail responded to Selim's third message, quoted above, by having an envoy deliver a letter accompanied by a box of opium.
 The Shah's letter insultingly implied that Selim's prose was the work of an unqualified writer on drugs.
 Selim was enraged by the Shah's denigration of his literary talent and ordered the Persian envoy to be torn to pieces.

 Outside of their military conflicts, Selim I and Shah Ismail clashed on the economic front as well.
 Opposed to Shah Ismail's adherence to the Shia sect of Islam (contrasting his Sunni beliefs), Selim I and his father before him "did not really accept his basic political and religious legitimacy," beginning the portrayal of the Safavids in Ottoman chronicles as kuffar.
 After the Battle of Chaldiran, Selim I's minimal tolerance for Shah Ismail disintegrated, and he began a short era of closed borders with the Safavid Empire.

 Selim I wanted to use the Ottoman Empire's central location to completely cut the ties between Shah Ismail's Safavid Empire and the rest of the world.
 Even though the raw materials for important Ottoman silk production at that time came from Persia rather than developed within the Ottoman Empire itself, he imposed a strict embargo on Iranian silk in an attempt to collapse their economy.
 For a short amount of time, the silk resources were imported via the Mamluk territory of Aleppo, but by 1517, Selim I had conquered the Mamluk state and the trade fully came to a standstill.
 So strict was this embargo that, "merchants who had been incautious enough not to immediately leave Ottoman territory when war was declared had their goods taken away and were imprisoned," and to emphasize frontier security, sancaks along the border between the two empires were given exclusively to Sunnis and those who did not have any relationship with the Safavid-sympathizing Kızılbaş.
 Iranian merchants were barred from entering the borders of the Ottoman Empire under Selim I. Shah Ismail received revenue via customs duties, therefore after the war to demonstrate his commitment to their thorny rivalry, Selim I halted trade with the Safavids—even at the expense of his empire's own silk industry and citizens.

 This embargo and closed borders policy was reversed quickly by his son Suleyman I after Selim I's death in 1520.